IntegralParts/coding-standards/README.md

 - Don't use CoffeeScript - it's an abstraction too far.
 Javascript is far from a perfect language, but learn how to deal with the issues of Javascript using recognised and accepted patterns and adhere to best practice guidelines.

-- Typescript: totally open to being persuaded.
-Lots of people are drinking the Koolaid, present a business case.
+- Typescript: this is appropriate in certain situations.
+Let's discuss the case first before using it.

 - Avoid applying styles with Javascript, preferably add or remove classes.
 Keep style in CSS to make it easier to maintain and debug.